Attack on Richard Nixon's motorcade: Early tour stops

 Nixon began his tour in Uruguay, arriving at Carrasco International Airport at 9:00 a.m. on April 28.
 There, he was greeted by senior Uruguayan officials.
 According to an Associated Press report at the time, about 40 students protested on the street corner as Nixon's motorcade proceeded into Montevideo.
 In Montevideo, Nixon made an unscheduled appearance at the University of the Republic and was generally well received by students.
 According to Nixon, he decided to make the unannounced stop because he felt that average Uruguayans would be receptive towards him, while scheduled and published visits were likely to attract organized demonstrations.
 This proved to be the case, and when communists arrived and tried to distribute literature, the students tore up the pamphlets.

 The visit to Argentina was billed as the major stop of the trip and four days were allotted to the country, instead of the two slated for the other visits.
-In Buenos Aires, Nixon attended the presidential inauguration of Arturo Frondizi and spoke to several student and organized labor groups.
+In Buenos Aires, Nixon attended the presidential inauguration of Arturo Frondizi and spoke to several students and organized labor groups.

 The first serious trouble on the tour materialized in Lima, Peru.
 Nixon's scheduled appearance at the University of San Marcos saw a large crowd of student demonstrators awaiting his arrival.
 In an event foreshadowing his famous visit to the Lincoln Memorial to meet anti-war protesters some years later, Nixon waded directly into the crowd of demonstrators, attended by only two staff members.
-Over the next few minutes Nixon spoke with the students.
-However, a second faction of demonstrators soon began stoning the group, hitting one of Nixon's staff in the mouth and grazing the vice-president's neck.
+Over the next few minutes, Nixon spoke with the students.
+However, a second faction of demonstrators soon began stoning the group, hitting one of Nixon's staff in the mouth and grazing the vice president's neck.
 The vice-president then withdrew and a later round-table with student leaders was canceled.
 Returning to his hotel, Nixon and his staff had to push through demonstrators who had encamped outside, during which Nixon was struck in the face.
 Eisenhower cabled Nixon at his next stop, in Quito, Ecuador:

 Nixon's final stop before Venezuela and Colombia saw generally receptive crowds.
 At Bolívar Square in Bogotá, he laid a wreath at the statue of Simón Bolívar before a crowd of about 1,000.
 An Associated Press report noted that there were some hecklers in the audience, but they amounted to "about 80 youths" and observed that "generally ... the Colombian crowds were friendly or enthusiastic".